cerner/fhir.cerner.com/content/soarian/dstu2.md

 -----------------------------------------------------|-----------------------------------------------------
 `self`                                               | Shows the URL of the current page of results.
 `next`                                               | Shows the URL of the immediate next page of results.
+`previous`                                           | If paging, shows the URL of the previous page of results.

 ## Common Errors